gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 US Soy
 ------

-Yearly soy masks were extracted from the NASS CDL the same way as corn, except that the entire contiguous US was included.
-In this case we end up using only one mask:
+Yearly soy covers were extracted from the NASS CDL the same way as corn, except that the entire contiguous US was included.
+In this case we end up using only one cover:

 We start in 2008, because including years prior to 2008 reduces the accuracy for yield modeling purposes.
-A high-confidence mask is not used, as it was found to not help the yield modeling accuracy.
-Both of these observations seem to reflect the fact that, in the US, the areas where soybeans are planted have been changing relatively more than the corn areas, which makes older crop masks less informative in this case.
+A high-confidence cover is not used, as it was found to not help the yield modeling accuracy.
+Both of these observations seem to reflect the fact that, in the US, the areas where soybeans are planted have been changing relatively more than the corn areas, which makes older crop covers less informative in this case.

-Click the link below to download TIF files of in-season masks:
+Click the link below to download TIF files of in-season covers:

 .. raw:: html